UPB-Admin/ansible-keycloak/README.md

   - `keycloak_disabled_features`: A list of keycloak features to disable;
   - `load_balancer_service`: The type of load balancer to install - either `nginx` or `haproxy` can be specified.
+  - `rsyslog_log_servers`: A list of rsyslog log servers that can receive log data.
+Each entry in the array must have the following fields:
+    - `address`: the address to connect to (IP address recommended);
+    - `proto`: protocol to use for communication - accepted values are either `tcp` or `udp`.
+Defaults to `udp`;
+    - `port`: port to use when connecting to the log server.
+Defaults to 514;
+    - `cert_cn`: server's common name, if TLS communication is used.
+  - `rsyslog_log_server_ca_certificate`: The certificate of the certification authority used to sign the log servers' certificates, in PEM format.
+    Note: This variable is used to determine if TLS should be enabled - TLS cannot be used if unset.

 The override variables can be specified inside a YAML file that you will include when running the playbooks.
 An example of an overrides file can be found in the